trcameron/FPML/README.md

 As expected, the monotone chain algorithm is less expensive than the divide and conquer method for large degree polynomials.
 ### Modifications
 Random complex polynomials whose coefficients are uniformly distributed over the interval [-1,1] are used to compare several modifications of Laguerre's method and Newton's method.
 The modification of Newton's method was proposed in [1] and is referenced as Aberth's method.
 The modification we propose is referenced as concurrent Laguerre (Con.
-Lag.), and the modification used in [7,8] is referenced as sequential Laguerre (Seq.
+Lag.), and the modification used in [8,11] is referenced as sequential Laguerre (Seq.
 Lag.).
-The plot below includes the elapsed time measured in seconds and the accuracy which is measured as the maximum relative forward error.
+The plot below includes the elapsed time measured in seconds and the error which is measured as the maximum relative forward error.
 Iterations are run for polynomials of degree 80 to degree 10240, doubling the degree on each step.
 For each iteration there are 10 tests performed, the average time elapsed and the average accuracy over all these tests is recorded.

 ![alt text](tests/figures/methods.png?raw=true)